 Accreditation with the European institutions (a procedure managed by the European Commission) enables journalists, film crews and photographers to obtain a badge recognised by the European Commission, the Council of the European Union and the European Parliament.
-Accreditation is granted by the Directorate-General for Communication (DG COMM) at the recommendation of the Media Accreditation Committee, which comprises representatives of the Directorate-General for Communication, the International Press Association (IPA), the Council of the European Union and the European Parliament.
+Accreditation is granted by the Directorate-General for Communication (DG COMM) at the recommendation of the Media Accreditation Committee, which comprises representatives of the Directorate-General for Communication, the International Press Association (API-IPA), the Council of the European Union and the European Parliament.
 The Accreditation Committee meets regularly.
 Accreditation is a practical arrangement intended for professional journalists.
 In no case does it constitute proof of professional qualifications.

 IV.
 Access to the Berlaymont and Commission buildings